bpolania/TokenMaster/README.md

 * You can also limit the number of tickets a single account can own.

-Disclaimer: This token contract's is based on [Jordi Baylina's MiniMe Token](https://github.com/Giveth/minime) and it is intended to be MiniMe compliant, but still needs to under go further testing.
+Disclaimer: This token contract's is based on [Jordi Baylina's MiniMe Token](https://github.com/Giveth/minime) and it is intended to be MiniMe compliant, but it's still at a very early stage and needs to go under further testing and may require a lot of improvements, use it at your own risk!

 ## The MiniMe Token